-In 2004 the quarterly sample size has been on average 67,932 households, giving an average survey rate of 0.3%.
+In 2005 the quarterly sample size was 76 872 households, giving an average survey rate of 0.3%.

 The sample frame is a stratification of the primary units (municipalities) in each NUTS-2 (Region) based on the population of the municipality.
-The ultimate sampling units are the households and are drawn from municipal registers.
+The ultimate sampling units are the households and are drawn randomly from municipal registers.